 Glacier National Park is truly one of the crown jewels of the National Park System.
-It has long been famous for having more glaciers than anywhere in the lower 48, and while there has been significant glacial melting in the past 30 years, they are still magnificent.
+It has long been famous for having more glaciers than anywhere in the lower 48, and when we visit in the summer, we'll be able to see the bright blue glacial water that runs from them: and enjoy rafting in it too!
 The park is also known for an astounding array of jagged peaks, wildflowers, and abundant wildlife.
 We'll hike many of Glacier's classic trails, returning each night to one of the magnificent historic lodges that have been welcoming visitors for 100 years.
 Because the Park has a short hiking season and is a very popular destination, we will not find solitude on the trails or the river - we will, however, find fun, challenge, laughter and beauty during our week in Glacier National Park.
 Maximum group size: 12.

 This trip is rated both a 3 and a 4 because of the choice on some days of longer or shorter hikes.
 This trip is a great choice for women in very good physical condition who can hike for 7 to 10 miles in mountainous terrain with elevation changes.
 Women who have significant fear of heights or problems with altitudes of 6,000 - 8,000 feet should consider choosing another trip.
 A rating of 3 requires some aerobic conditioning, such as walking vigorously up hills, jogging, cross country skiing or stair stepping for 30 - 45 minutes at least 3 - 4 times a week.
 A rating of 4 requires aerobic conditioning for at least 40-50 minutes 4-5 times a week.
 Additional endurance exercise and/or strength training is usually required.
 Rating: 1 2 5.